Mobilised citizens improve public input into environmental policies

-(Interestingly, the 2030 Agenda for Sustainable development also calls for countries to mobilize for change in the next 15 years – a discussion which has opened up to the possibilities of digitization reducing threats to sustainability.)
+(Interestingly, the 2030 Agenda for Sustainable development also calls for countries to mobilize for change in the next 15 years – a discussion which has opened up to the possibilities of digitisation reducing threats to sustainability.)

-In discussing created spaces, or tactics civil groups use to deliver feedback to policy-makers, they include examples of civil mobilization and activism that have successfully influenced policy, including a review of hydraulic fracturing in Canada, and mining in Columbia, where a referendum led to a clear public condemnation of the mine.
+In discussing created spaces, or tactics civil groups use to deliver feedback to policy-makers, they include examples of civil mobilisation and activism that have successfully influenced policy, including a review of hydraulic fracturing in Canada, and mining in Columbia, where a referendum led to a clear public condemnation of the mine.

 Turning specifically to online tactics, they cite how advocacy groups used online resources to grow awareness to public concerns over a biological testing facility in Bishkek.
-The local community organization Clean Environment initiated a response by the Bishkek City Council demonstrating that the use of online space prompted local government to “invite” public engagement.
+The local community organisation Clean Environment initiated a response by the Bishkek City Council demonstrating that the use of online space prompted local government to “invite” public engagement.